Torram/magic-docs/docs/Server/src/models/User.md

-Structure for a user in database.
+Structure for a user in the database.

 ```tsx
 import mongoose, { Schema } from 'mongoose';